-I’d highly recommend having a look at this to get started – these are the FIVE best stationary bike trainers you should consider for Christmas & the New Year, ranging from the very cheapest, super-value bike stands to the ultimate riding experience for the more serious cyclists of you.
+I’d highly recommend having a look at this to get started – these are the FIVE best stationary bike trainers you should consider for 2018, ranging from the very cheapest, super-value bike stands to the ultimate riding experience for the more serious cyclists of you.
 If money is less of an issue and you’re looking for something top-notch, take a look at the 3 best trainers money can buy – or perhaps it’s even time to buy yourself one of the latest smart trainers?
 In addition, our much-researched Comparison table will give you an amazingly quick overview of all the models out there, including ratings, weight and price.
 It’s pretty much the perfect buying guide, and is constantly being updated, so check it out!

 And I also have the perfect companion to a new bike trainer – my guide to the TEN must-have cycling accessories that any keen cyclist will want to have to get the absolute maximum out of their training session, especially if you are setting up your own man cave!
 It was originally written for Christmas, but all of the accessories are perfect for any time of the year and will help enhance your training session – from the best cycling shoes, to iPhone holders, to massage sticks, I cover some of the best out there!